 Palliative Care Conference

-Molloy College, in collaboration with F.E.G.S Health and Human Services System and a network of community partners, is pleased to be offering its sixth Palliative Care Conference on Long Island.
-The conference will be held on Friday, May 2, 2014, from 8:30 a.m. - 3:30 p.m. in the Madison Theater in the Public Square building at Molloy's Rockville Centre campus (please note the change in venue from previous years).
-The agenda for the day will include Keynote Speaker, Dr. Bernard Lee, Associate Chief Medical Officer of MJHS Hospice and Palliative Care, a series of topics offered during two concurrent sessions, lunch and a Closing Session.
-We are currently planning next year's conference and the complete schedule should be available in February, 2014.
-The following is some preliminary information on the conference:
+Molloy College, in collaboration with FEGS Health and Human Services and a network of community partners, is pleased to be offering its seventh Palliative Care Conference on Long Island.
+The conference will be held on Friday, May 29, 2015, from 8:30 a.m. - 3:30 p.m. in the Madison Theater in the Public Square building at Molloy's Rockville Centre campus.
+The agenda for the day will include a Keynote Speaker: Margaret L. Campbell, PhD, RN, FPCN, Professor, College of Nursing at Wayne State University, a series of topics offered during two concurrent sessions, lunch and a Closing Session.
+The following is the information on the this year's conference:

 Who should attend the conference?